whisthq/whist/log-analysis/README.md

 - Memory analysis from protocol logs to find memory leaks
 - Latency analysis from protocol logs to find bottlenecks

 To use either of these two tools, you need to provide a Fractal protocol log file, either client or server, named `log.txt`.
-You can retrieve the ones of interest to you from the Fractal Admin Dashboard.
-The notebook will then parse the file and plot some interesting statistics from what it finds in the log, which should help with debugging.
+You can retrieve the ones of interest to you from the [Fractal Admin Dashboard](https://fractal-dashboard.netlify.app/).
+The notebook will then parse the file and plot some statistics from what it finds in the log, which should help with debugging and finding bottlenecks.